Becoming Administrator CTA of an Estate

 Who can Petition to Become Administrator CTA of an Estate?

-Surrogate’s Court Procedures Act Section 1418(1) states the priority of individuals entitled to receive letters of administration c.t.a. as follows:
+Surrogate’s Court Procedures Act Section 1418(1) states, in relevant part, that the priority of individuals entitled to receive letters of administration c.t.a. as follows:

 - To a sole beneficiary of the Estate;